Pulled Pork

 - Place the pork in a slow cooker.

-- Pour apple cider vinegar over the pork.
+- Pour chicken broth around the pork.

 - Shred the pork using two forks.